Sally Ride Fellowship

 To find a qualified candidate, we look beyond just your GPA or school and seek to find voices that need to be heard.
 Every application will be reviewed by our executive review team to make sure every candidate gets a fair shot.
 From the applications, the top candidates will be selected for a 30-minute phone interview to further assess their passion for the aerospace industry and compatibility with our host companies.

 Following the interview, the finalist candidates are matched with multiple host companies for interviews, and each company will select candidates from the final pool of applicants.
-The Sally Ride Fellowship Program will then complete the placement by notifying each Fellow of their acceptance in December 2024 or January 2025.
-Fellows begin their internships in May or June 2025.
+The Sally Ride Fellowship Program will then complete the placement by notifying each Fellow of their acceptance in December 2025 or January 2026.
+Fellows begin their internships in May or June 2026.

 A lot of our commonly asked questions can be answered on our FAQ page below!